 This spot might work, I said.

-Sometimes at night, the wind comes through here at 60 miles per hour, advised Guy.
+Sometimes at night, the wind comes through here at 60 miles per hour, the ranger advised.

 Swell.
 The Potato Patch of sleeping areas.

 He went on to say that an east wind was expected.
 This gave us some concern, as it implied

 there might be a Santa Ana Wind condition.
 Such an occurrence could send 50-knot gales into

 the channel that would want to blow us out to sea.
 We decided to keep a close watch on the